 In Texas, manslaughter consists of causing the death of another person due to recklessness on your part.
 The charge of manslaughter is a form of homicide, but unlike murder, doesn’t require that the defendant had the intent to kill a person.

 Accused of Intoxication Manslaughter

 When a DWI results in the death of another person, it is known as intoxication manslaughter.
-Like standard manslaughter, intoxication manslaughter is a second degree felony that can result in up to a $10,000 fine, between 2 and 20 years in prison, at least 240 hours of community service, and/or a probationary community supervision sentence.
+Like standard manslaughter, intoxication manslaughter is a second-degree felony that can result in up to a $10,000 fine, between 2 and 20 years in prison, at least 240 hours of community service, and a probationary community supervision sentence.

 Criminally Negligent Homicide in Waco

-When an individual has a duty to perform a service or provide protection to someone else, and negligent acts on their part results in the death of their charge, that individual is charged with criminally negligent homicide.
-This state jail felony offense must involve an explicit duty of the individual toward the alleged victim.
+When an individual must perform a service or provide protection to someone else, and negligent acts result in the death of their charge, that individual is charged with criminally negligent homicide.
+This state jail felony offense must involve a specific duty of the individual toward the alleged victim.

 To convict a defendant of criminally negligent homicide, the state must prove beyond a reasonable doubt that there was a duty owed by the defendant to the victim and that it was primarily a result of negligent acts that the victim died.